OUR COMPANY

 Before Oglethorpe Power

 Beginning in the 1930s, rural communities in Georgia depended on local electric utilities for power.
 Initially, these utilities had no power resources of their own.
-In 1936, the Rural Electrification Administration was established, allowing these utilities to join together as Electric Membership Corporations (EMCs) to purchase power.
+In 1936, the Rural Electrification Administration was established, allowing these utilities to join together as electric membership corporations (EMCs) to purchase power.

 Joining Forces